percona/pmm-doc/source/manage/server-admin-gui.rst

 Telemetry
 ================================================================================

-The *Telemetry* switch enables gathering and sending back to Percona basic **anonymous** data, which helps us to determine where to focus the development and what is the uptake of the various versions of PMM.
-Particularly, this information helps to determine if we need to release patches to legacy versions that may not technically be supported all the way to how the frequency of the release impacts adoption.
+The *Telemetry* switch enables gathering and sending basic **anonymous** data to Percona, which helps us to determine where to focus the development and what is the uptake of the various versions of PMM.
+Specifically, gathering this information helps determine if we need to release patches to legacy versions beyond support, determining when supporting a particular version is no longer necessary, and even understanding how the frequency of release encourages or deters adoption.

 Currently, only the following information is gathered:

 * PMM Version,
 * Installation Method (Docker, AMI, OVF),
 * the Uptime.

 We do not gather anything that would make the system identifiable, but the